metaborg/spg/README.md

 Arguments

    <sdfPath>     : Path to the SDF language implementation archive
    <nablPath>    : Path to the NaBL2 language implementation archive
    <projectPath> : Path to the Spoofax project of the language to generate terms for
 ```

 ### Application Programming Interface

-`Generator.generate` returns an `Observable[GenerationResult]`.
+`Generator.generate` returns an `Observable[String]` that emits well-formed terms.